 Condops often have substantial and very profitable commercial spaces.
 As there are two distinct entities involved in governing the condop—the residents and the owners of the commercial space—there can be some very real disagreements, says real estate attorney Dean Roberts of Norris McLaughlin.

 For example, the representatives of the ground floor commercial space might resist having to pay for elevators they don’t use.
-Roberts says in one of his condop dealings, the building was half school dormitory, half residential space.
+Roberts says in one of his condop cases, the building was half school dormitory, half restidential space.

 “On the board, the school had three votes, while the residents had two.
 That means you’re pretty much at the mercy of the school," he says.